-Rye does contain gluten and isn't safe for people who have celiac disease.
+Rye contains gluten and isn't safe for people who have celiac disease.
 When people with this disease eat or drink a product containing gluten, the villi on the lining of their small intestine are damaged or destroyed.
 Villi are tiny folds that increase the surface area for nutrient absorption.
-Without villi the body can't obtain enough nutrients.
+Without villi, the body can't obtain enough nutrients.

-Gluten is a protein composite found in modern wheat and its relatives, including spelt, kamut, emmer and einkorn.
-It's also present in barley, rye and triticale.
+Gluten is a protein composite found in modern wheat and its relatives, including spelt, kamut, emmer, and einkorn.
+It's also present in barley, rye, and triticale.
 Triticale is a hybrid of wheat and rye.
-The gluten in wheat makes bread dough elastic and gives the bread a light, springy texture.
+The gluten in wheat makes bread dough elastic and gives the baked bread a light, springy texture.
 The gluten in rye has a different composition from the gluten in wheat, but it's still dangerous for people who have celiac disease.

 Whole Grain Caraway Rye Bread Recipe